Mihlyuk/Telegram-bot/README.md

 > Let's pull devil!
 ```

 "Bot able to remember what items you passed.
-To do this, add the command '/ submit', which can also be activated by the message 'I have passed'.
-After the activation of the command you to come all your items separate _knopkami_.
+To do this, add the command '/submit', which can also be activated by the message 'I have passed'.
+After the activation of the command you to come all your items separate _press_.
 In the example of the button will show through the brackets.
 Once you have selected the object name, it sends you a new key to all numbers of the remaining labs.

 ##### Examples of commands: